SQream/sqream_docs/operational_guides/delete_guide.rst

 ----------------
 This section describes the general notes applicable when deleting rows:

-* The :ref:`alter_table` command and other DDL operations are blocked on tables that require clean-up.
+* The :ref:`alter_table` command and other DDL operations are locked on tables that require clean-up.
 If the estimated clean-up time exceeds the permitted threshold, an error message is displayed describing how to override the threshold limitation.
 For more information, see :ref:`concurrency_and_locks`.

    ::